Updated in 2023

 Who is the Galvanize for?

 Galvanize is for students with some background in math and programming who are looking to make a career shift into data science or software engineering.
 Students without the prerequisite background must take a pre-course before beginning, as the curriculum is fast-paced and demanding.
-Students work upwards of ten hours a day.
+Students work upwards of ten hours a day, so people who are working at the same time might not be a good fit.
 Because there are only 2 hours of instruction a day, self starters benefit from the Galvanize curriculum.

 How much does Galvanize cost?
 How much work is involved?

 The price of the full-time bootcamp is $17,980.
 You can also finance your education through an income share agreement (ISA) with a deposit of $2,000.
-Once you are making at least $50k/year, you will pay 10% of your income for up to 48 months.
-Repayment is capped at $31,465.
-Galvanize offers full-tuition scholarships.
+Once you are making at least $60k/year, you will pay 10% of your income for up to 48 months.
+Repayment is capped at 1.4x tuition.
+However, students living in New York and California cannot participate in the ISA.
+Galvanize also offers full-tuition scholarships.
 To apply, candidates must submit the scholarship application, which includes essays and a short video recording.